Certificates and Keys

 On the Certificate Export Wizard Welcome page, click Next.

 On the Export Private Key page, select Yes, export the private key, and then click Next.

-On the Export File Format page, ensure that the option Personal Information Exchange - PKCS #12 (.PFX) is selected.
+On the Export File Format page, click Personal Information Exchange - PKCS #12 (.PFX).

-In the Password fields, enter a password (twice), and then click Next.
+In the Password fields, enter a password and confirmation password, and then click Next.

-In the File name field, enter the name of the file that you want to export, and then click Next.
+In the File name field, enter a path and file name with a .pfx file name extension, and then click Next.

 ACS evaluates the start and end dates (and date-times) of certificates and keys in Coordinated Universal Time (UTC).
 As a result, ACS might consider keys and certificates to be invalid even when they are valid in the local time of the local computer or in another time zone.

 To ensure that the certificate or key is valid immediately, adjust the dates to UTC time.
 Otherwise, ACS might fail to issue a token because the key or certificate is not yet valid.